motamman/signalk-parquet/README.md

 - **Contextual Data Collection**: Link SignalK paths to regimens for targeted data analysis during specific operations
 - **Web Interface Management**: Create, edit, and manage regimens and command keywords through the web UI

-### Threshold Automation
+### NEW Threshold Automation
-- **Per-Command Conditions**: Each regimen/command can define one or more thresholds that watch a single SignalK path.
+- **NEW Per-Command Conditions**: Each regimen/command can define one or more thresholds that watch a single SignalK path.
-- **True-Only Actions**: On every path update the condition is evaluated; when it is true the command is set to the threshold's `activateOnMatch` state (ON/OFF).
+- **NEW True-Only Actions**: On every path update the condition is evaluated; when it is true the command is set to the threshold's `activateOnMatch` state (ON/OFF).
 False evaluations leave the command untouched, so use a second threshold if you want a different level to switch it back.
-- **Stable Triggers**: Optional hysteresis (seconds) suppresses re-firing while the condition remains true, preventing rapid toggling in noisy data.
+- **NEW Stable Triggers**: Optional hysteresis (seconds) suppresses re-firing while the condition remains true, preventing rapid toggling in noisy data.
-- **Multiple Thresholds Per Path**: Unique monitor keys allow several thresholds to observe the same SignalK path without cancelling each other.
+- **NEW Multiple Thresholds Per Path**: Unique monitor keys allow several thresholds to observe the same SignalK path without cancelling each other.
-- **Unit Handling**: Threshold values must match the live SignalK units (e.g., fractional 0–1 SoC values).
+- **NEW Unit Handling**: Threshold values must match the live SignalK units (e.g., fractional 0–1 SoC values).
 Angular thresholds are entered in degrees in the UI and stored as radians automatically.
-- **Manual Overrides**: Any active manual override still pauses automation until it expires or is cleared.
+- **NEW Manual Overrides**: Any active manual override still pauses automation until it expires or is cleared.

 ### Claude AI Integration
 - **AI-Powered Analysis**: Advanced maritime data analysis using Claude AI models (Opus 4, Sonnet 4)